 Conversations with the Dean: M2M Graduate Students and Postdoc Anti-Racism Committee

-In this continuing series, Duke University School of Medicine Dean Mary Klotman, MD, talks with committee members Johnna Frierson, PhD, and Laine Thomas, PhD, chairs of the Moments to Movement Graduate Students and Postdoc Anti-Racism Committee, about their committee's efforts and recommendations to dismantle racism.
+Dean Mary Klotman, MD, talks with Johnna Frierson, PhD, and Laine Thomas, PhD, co-chairs of the Moments to Movement Graduate Students and Postdoc Anti-Racism Committee, about their committee's efforts and recommendations to dismantle racism.

-Conversations with the Dean: M2M Health Professions Education Steering Committee
+Conversations with the Dean: M2M Health Professions Students Steering Committee

-Dean Mary Klotman, MD, recently spoke with Nancy Knudsen, MD, and Kenyon Railey, MD, co-chairs of the Moments to Movement Health Professions Education Steering Committee.
-The co-chairs share some of the committee’s recommendations on how the school can create an anti-racist and more inclusive environment for students.
+Dean Mary Klotman, MD, talks with Nancy Knudsen, MD, and Kenyon Railey, MD, co-chairs of the Moments to Movement Health Professions Students Steering Committee, about the committee’s recommendations on how the School can create an anti-racist and more inclusive environment for students.

-Conversations with the Dean: M2M Faculty Anti-Racism Committee
+Conversations with the Dean: M2M Faculty Anti-Racism and Equity Committee

-In the latest edition of a recurring video series video series, Dean Mary Klotman, MD, chats with Nadine Barrett, PhD, and Kevin Thomas, MD, co-chairs of the Moments to Movement Faculty Anti-Racism Committee.
-The co-chairs discuss the committee’s work, which began in July, and reveal some of their recommendations for dismantling racism and promoting equity for faculty across the school.
+Dean Mary Klotman, MD, talks with Nadine Barrett, PhD, and Kevin Thomas, MD, co-chairs of the Moments to Movement Faculty Anti-Racism and Equity (FARE) Committee, about the committee’s work, and some of their recommendations for dismantling racism and promoting equity for faculty across the School.

 Conversations with the Dean: M2M Staff Committee